-This is an oldie that I’ve been making since it was passed around in the 80’s or so.
-It’s incredibly good, cheap to make, everyone seems to like it kids and adults alike.
-Best of all, the simple ingredients are available year round almost every where, and it’s a great use for left over chicken.
+This is an oldie but a goodie that’s been passed around for decades.
+It’s incredibly good, cheap to make & everyone seems to like it.
+Best of all, the simple ingredients are available year round almost every where, and it’s a great use for leftover chicken.

-I’ve made a few changes over the years, leaving out the sunflower seeds (high in omega=6) and using pecans, instead; loading it up with grapes and celery, and using much less mayo and honey.
-Fresh herbs help, too…and they are always growing in my pot inside in the winter and on my kitchen steps in the summer.
+I’ve made a few changes over the years, leaving out the sunflower seeds (high in omega-6) and using pecans, instead.
+I also like loading it up with grapes and celery, as much as I think my family will tolerate!

 - 2 chicken breast halves, preferably bone-in, skin on, about 2 1/2 cups of chicken breast, diced or shredded